Last updated: July 21, 2026

 Free picks are usually a sample of an expert's work, offered to show you the process and earn your trust.
 The value is real, but the incentive is to show their best foot forward, so the same record-checking applies.
 A free pick with a transparent, tracked history behind it is easier to evaluate than a paid pick with none.

 Paid picks should buy you two things: consistent access to an expert's full card, and a record transparent and large enough to evaluate over a meaningful sample.
 If a paid service can't show you the second part, you're paying for confidence rather than an edge.
-Start with an expert's free plays, confirm the tracked record holds up, and only then consider paying for the rest.
+Here is the concrete rule I use: don't pay until you've watched at least 50 to 100 of that expert's graded plays in the sport you actually bet — enough of a sample that a tracked win rate reflects a repeatable process instead of a hot week.
+Start with the free plays, let that many results accumulate, confirm the tracked record holds up, and only then consider paying for the rest.

 The order that protects you: free play first, verify the tracked record, pay only once the history holds up to scrutiny.
 Reverse that order and you're paying for the marketing.